Summer School Starts Soon!

 • Personal and professional development as a CED leader

-Usually a rotating selection of 13 courses are offered each year, including "The Project" course. being mandatory for program completion.
-A full list of course descriptions can be found here, including those courses are offered for the 2023 program.
+Usually a rotating selection of 13 courses are offered each year, including "The Project" course which is mandatory for program completion.
+A full list of course descriptions can be found here

 The Project